stevendimaria/advent-of-code-2025/day1/puzzle1.md

 You could follow the instructions, but your recent required official North Pole secret entrance security training seminar taught you that the safe is actually a decoy.
 The actual password is the number of times the dial is left pointing at 0 after any rotation in the sequence.

-For example, suppose the attached document contained the following rotations:
+For example, suppose the attached document contained the following rotations:\

-L68
+`L68`\
-L30
+`L30`\
-R48
+`R48`\
-L5
+`L5`\
-R60
+`R60`\
-L55
+`L55`\
-L1
+`L1`\
-L99
+`L99`\
-R14
+`R14`\
-L82
+`L82`

 Following these rotations would cause the dial to move as follows:

-The dial starts by pointing at 50.
+The dial starts by pointing at 50.\
-The dial is rotated L68 to point at 82.
+The dial is rotated L68 to point at 82.\
-The dial is rotated L30 to point at 52.
+The dial is rotated L30 to point at 52.\
-The dial is rotated R48 to point at 0.
+The dial is rotated R48 to point at 0.\
-The dial is rotated L5 to point at 95.
+The dial is rotated L5 to point at 95.\
-The dial is rotated R60 to point at 55.
+The dial is rotated R60 to point at 55.\
-The dial is rotated L55 to point at 0.
+The dial is rotated L55 to point at 0.\
-The dial is rotated L1 to point at 99.
+The dial is rotated L1 to point at 99.\
-The dial is rotated L99 to point at 0.
+The dial is rotated L99 to point at 0.\
-The dial is rotated R14 to point at 14.
+The dial is rotated R14 to point at 14.\
-The dial is rotated L82 to point at 32.
+The dial is rotated L82 to point at 32.\
 Because the dial points at 0 a total of three times during this process, the password in this example is 3.

 Analyze the rotations in your attached document.
 What's the actual password to open the door?

-Your puzzle answer was 982.
+Your puzzle answer was `982`.

 The first half of this puzzle is complete!
 It provides one gold star: *

---- Part Two ---
+### --- Part Two ---
 You're sure that's the right password, but the door won't open.
 You knock, but nobody answers.
 You build a snowman while you think.

 As you're rolling the snowballs for your snowman, you find another security document that must have fallen into the snow:

-"Due to newer security protocols, please use password method 0x434C49434B until further notice."
+"Due to newer security protocols, please use password method `0x434C49434B` until further notice."

-You remember from the training seminar that "method 0x434C49434B" means you're actually supposed to count the number of times any click causes the dial to point at 0, regardless of whether it happens during a rotation or at the end of one.
+You remember from the training seminar that "method `0x434C49434B`" means you're actually supposed to count the number of times any click causes the dial to point at 0, regardless of whether it happens during a rotation or at the end of one.

 Following the same rotations as in the above example, the dial points at zero a few extra times during its rotations: